xcp-ng/xcp-ng-org/docs/storage.md

 Local SR is using a disk or a partition of your local disk, to create a space for your VM disks.
 Local LVM will use logical volumes, whereas Local ext will create an `ext4` filesystem and put `.vhd` files in it.

 :::tip
 The concept is simple: tell XCP-ng on the disk or partition you want to use, and it will do everything for you!
-Don't do anything yourself (no need to create a logicial volume or a filesystem)
+Don't do anything yourself (no need to create a logical volume or a filesystem)
 :::

 In [Xen Orchestra](management.md#xen-orchestra):